boltops-tools/lono/docs/_docs/install.md

 ### Bolts Toolbelt

-If you want to install lono without having to worry about lono's ruby dependency you can simply install the Bolts Toolbelt which has lono included.
+If you want to install lono without having to worry about lono's ruby dependency you can install the Bolts Toolbelt which has lono included.

 ```sh
 brew cask install boltopslabs/software/bolts